 Outreach Methods and Tools

-Various methods and tools support the tactics, physically bringing them to the community.
-In the implementation of the EOP, VLAWMO staff may utilize any of the outreach methods and tools to carry out any of the tactics as needed.
+Strategies are supported and made tangible by outreach methods and tools.
+In the implementation of the EOP, VLAWMO staff may utilize any of the outreach methods and tools to carry out any of the strategies as needed.